Imposter Syndrome: How is it that successful people can often feel like fraud? The truth about feeling like a fake and how to overcome it!

-“I’m a total fraud, and sooner or later, everyone’s going to find out.”
+“I’m a total fraud; sooner or later, everyone will find out.”

 If you’ve ever felt like an imposter, you’re not alone.
-A 2019 review Trusted Source of 62 studies on imposter syndrome suggested anywhere from 9 to 82 percent of people report having thoughts along these lines at some point.
+A 2019 review Trusted Source of 62 studies on imposter syndrome suggested anywhere from 9% to 82%of people report having thoughts along these lines at some point.
 Early research exploring this phenomenon primarily focused on accomplished, successful women.
-It later became clear, though, that imposter syndrome can affect anyone in any profession, no matter the gender, from graduate students to top executives and entrepreneurs.
+It later became clear that imposter syndrome can affect anyone in any profession, regardless of gender, from graduate students to top executives and entrepreneurs.

 Why do people with imposter syndrome feel like frauds even though there is abundant evidence of their success?
-Instead of acknowledging their capabilities as well as their efforts, they often attribute their accomplishments to external or transient causes, such as luck, good timing, or effort that they cannot regularly expend.
-Whether in the areas of academic achievement or career success, a person can struggle with pressure and personal expectations.
+Instead of acknowledging their capabilities and efforts, they often attribute their accomplishments to external or transient causes, such as luck, good timing, or action they cannot regularly expend.
+Whether in academic achievement or career success, a person can struggle with pressure and personal expectations.

 What causes Imposter Syndrome?

-Personality traits largely drive imposter syndrome: Those who experience it struggle with self-efficacy, perfectionism, and neuroticism.
+Personality traits primarily drive imposter syndrome: Those who experience it struggle with self-efficacy, perfectionism, and neuroticism.
 Competitive environments can also lay the groundwork.
-For example, many people who go on to develop feelings of impostorism faced intense pressure about academic achievement from their parents in childhood.
+For example, many people who develop feelings of impostorism face intense pressure about academic achievement from their parents in childhood.

 Tina Fey: “The beauty of the impostor syndrome is you vacillate between extreme egomania and a complete feeling of: ‘I’m a fraud!
 Oh God, they’re onto me!
 I’m a fraud!’”

-Maya Angelou: The prizewinning author once said, after publishing her 11th book, that every time she wrote another one she’d think to herself: “Uh-oh, they’re going to find out now.
+Maya Angelou: The prizewinning author once said, after publishing her 11th book, that every time she wrote another one, she’d think: “Uh-oh, they’re going to find out now.
 I’ve run a game on everybody.”